Many Blackstone M&A bankers expected to depart ahead of spin off to Taubman

-NEW YORK (Reuters) - More than half of the 17 senior managing directors working in Blackstone Group LP’s mergers and acquisitions advisory arm may leave as the business is combined with the advisory firm headed by star Wall Street investment banker Paul Taubman, according to people familiar with the matter.
+NEW YORK, March 18 (Reuters) - More than half of the 17 senior managing directors working in Blackstone Group LP’s mergers and acquisitions advisory arm may leave as the business is combined with the advisory firm headed by star Wall Street investment banker Paul Taubman, according to people familiar with the matter.

 Some of the bankers have decided to move elsewhere or retire, while others have lost out to people doing similar jobs at Taubman’s PJT Capital LP, the sources said.